php-cds/php-cds/README.md

 ## Publish PSR

-Once on a RFC has been voted, you decided to create a discussion and a concrete implemention, and you think your work is done and ready for prime time: this RFC becomes a PSR-proposal as soon as you create a issue in the [php-cds/php-cds-psr](https://github.com/php-cds/php-cds-psr) repository.
+Once on a RFC has been voted, you decided to create a discussion and a concrete implemention, and you think your work is done and ready for prime time: this RFC becomes a PSR-proposal (PHP Standard Recommendation) as soon as you create a issue in the
+[php-cds/php-cds-psr](https://github.com/php-cds/php-cds-psr) repository.

 Creating a issue in this repository mean, you want to have a final vote on the RFC asking the community